sadeq220/docs/smalltalk/README.md

 "sending the value message to block object will execute its statements" variable value.
 ```
+**pseudo-variable name** is an identifier that refers to an object.
+Three important pseudo-variable names are `nil`, true, and false.
+`self` and `super` are also pseudo-variable names.
+> nil: refers to an object used as the value of a variable when
+> no other object is appropriate .
+Variables that have not been otherwise initialized refer to nil.

 ### References
 - [Smalltalk-80: The Language and its Implementation](https://dl.acm.org/doi/book/10.5555/273)